pikapikapixi/GoalGetter-ToDo-App/README.md

 1. Clone the repository to your local machine.

 2. Install any server of your choice or use a JSON server.
-Make sure the server is running on `http://localhost:5000/`.
+Make sure the server is running on `http://localhost:3000/` or local host of your choice.

 3. Open the `index.html` file in your web browser.